fenago/apache-tomcat/lab_guides/md/Lab_10.md

 Application migration is very difficult and a tricky task in the upgrade life cycle.
 We cannot deploy the application directly.
-Some of the applications are not compatible with the new version of Tomcat 8 and also with JDK 1.6.
+Some of the applications are not compatible with the new version of Tomcat 8 and also with JDK.
 In such a situation, we have to build and compile the application in the new version.
 It is a tricky issue when it comes to application deployment.
 We cannot directly point the errors without running the application in either TRACE or DEBUG mode.
 If we analyze the